 Thanks go to Shawn Dellis of Pacific Radio Archives and John Flett for help in setting up the audio files used here.

-Lecture 1: The Destruction of Reality (Click on the MP3 file to play; right click to save to desktop )
+Lecture 1: The Destruction of Reality (Click on the link and use "open" to play the file or "save as" to download the file.)

 Lecture 2: The Realm of the Unspoken